 I have a secret; I hate flying and often look for some tips for long flights.
 I wouldn’t ever say that I love long-haul flights, but they are a necessary part of my job, so I have developed some long flight tips to know before flying.
 Despite having traveled to over 80 countries, running a travel blog for a living, and taking countless flights flying gives me anxiety.

-The anxiety ranges from thinking I will miss my flight, to failed security screenings, to mini heart attacks every time there is a small bump in the air – in short, my brain runs wild during the whole process.
+The anxiety ranges from thinking I will miss my flight and failed security screenings to mini heart attacks every time there is a small bump in the air – in short, my brain runs wild during the process.

-Wear a sweatshirt
+1. Wear a Sweatshirt

 There’s only so much you can do if it’s hot, but a sweater will help you with any chills.
-Airplanes often don’t have extra blankets so if you arrive without something to keep warm and the plane is freezing you’ll be snuggling up with your seatmate and your one blanket.
+Airplanes often don’t have extra blankets if you’re on a full flight.
+So if you arrive without something to keep warm and the plane is freezing, you’ll be snuggling up with your seatmate and one blanket.

-When getting on any long-haul flight essentials are typically a charged phone, sweatshirt, lotion, a toothbrush with a small tube of toothpaste, chapstick, my computer to work, and noise canceling headphones.
+My long-haul flight essentials are typically a charged phone, sweatshirt, lotion, a toothbrush with a small tube of toothpaste, my glasses, chapstick, my computer to work, and noise-canceling headphones.